ChakradharSai5/my-notes/content/1 Knowledge Hub/1 My Joyful Interests/People Stories/Others/z Other People Small Notes.md

 - From Rajasthan, one weekly train - similar to Denish, but Denish's home even far into Rajasthan, as it is at Bikaner, Tushar's home by train comes way ahead to Bikaner
 - Background electrical, got training from Rihand
 - Rihand place is ok, one of three - Bermuda triangle, as like any of them, nearest air port in Varanasi, nearest town in Vindhyachal, is kind of same far as angul, around 30km, and nearest station is singrauli
+Shailendra BMD
+- Worked in Private I think Adani or something
+- And he says, the township is very good, however, as it is PSU we have medical facilities - one of the major reason for choosing NTPC over private
+Debashish C&I Kudgi
+- Knows a person civil Non executive person, who is a leader - Debashish told this person about our mutual transfer J C Gartia - C&I
+- Used to work here at Kaniha, then got transferred to Barauni, then again came back to Kaniha
+- There that plant has all the valves of brass of DM Plant got theft and
+- RWPH - one small tent - two or three pumps, 2 x 250MW, small setup to run the pumps
+- He is there for 3 years, through HR he applied for Thermal when it is about to get dismantling,
+- His wife works in School, so he kept that as reason for request
+- Sundaram sir was HOP when he was working there
+- Panda sir another HOP was there at that NTPC left 110MW there, from Thermal they took turbine
+- When he joined NTPC is not running the unit, instead a company something called Stag used to a unit, which is completed 1 x 250MW, later
+- Borewell water is used for drinking, 1 drum 20Rs,
+- Ganga water is used for Township,
+- For light up a rod is used to insert to boiler for light up.
+- Now 250MW is running
+- Now quarters are getting built
+- Pradip Kumar Hoon currently in HR -Kaniha is from Barauni from operation dept, his native is Delhi Rohit BMD Kaniha
+-  He worked in private plant, joined as GET -